Zenmo/Holon-webapp/src/holon/config_overview.md

 ```

 ## Cost actor overview
+???

 ## ETM Cost module
 1. Depends on upscaling module for querying ETM values
 2. Uses an explicit mapping (`ETM_MAPPING`), perhaps we should control that using the datamodel? **@Nora** / **@Mathijs**
+3. Depends on AL-input and AL-output (serialize AL-output)
+4. 2 stages:
+   1. What to query
+   2. How to map query to ALinput/output
+   3. What conversion to do

 ```yaml
 api_url: "https://beta-engine.energytransitionmodel.com/api/v3/scenarios/"